 The last thing you want to spend time on during a code review is a discussion on formatting.
+Discussing formatting is a classic example of Bikeshedding.
 Although formatting is essential, the rules should be set once and automated as much as possible so people don’t have to waste time discussing them.
 Developers should spend time on what is important, which is the functionality of the software system.

-I have been using ktlint for linting and formatting Kotlin code.
+I have been using ktlint for both linting and formatting Kotlin code (🐛 Difference between Linting and Formatting).
 While the tool is very useful, there’s something that is bugging me: ktlint doesn’t automatically format all code that doesn’t conform to the linting rules.
 The easiest example is that there is a maximum line length, but running the formatter doesn’t split lines.

 Different formatters for Kotlin